sia-digital/pibox/README.md

 dotnet test ./PiBox.sln
 ```

-## Breaking changes in versions

 ## Contributing to PiBox

 To contribute to PiBox, follow these steps:

+1. Check the issues if your idea or problem already exists
+2. Open a new issue if necessary to explain your idea or problem with as much details as possible

+To contribute code along your issue please follow the these steps:
-1. Clone this repository.
+2. Clone this repository.
-2. Create a branch: `git checkout -b <branch_name>`.
+3. Create a branch: `git checkout -b <branch_name>`.
-3. Check our used tools and frameworks to ensure you are using the same tools which are already in place.
+4. Check our used tools and frameworks to ensure you are using the same tools which are already in place.
-4. Check if your changes are in line with our style settings from .editorconfig and run `dotnet format`.
+5. Check if your changes are in line with our style settings from .editorconfig and run `dotnet format`.
-5. Make your changes and commit them: `git commit -m '<commit_message>'`
+6. Make your changes and commit them: `git commit -m '<commit_message>'`
-6. Push to the original branch: `git push origin PiBox/<branch_name>`
+7. Push to the original branch: `git push origin PiBox/<branch_name>`
-7. Create the pull request.
+8. Create the pull request.

 ## Development decisions